josmar-crwdstffng/angular/aio/content/guide/zone.md

 `Zone` handles most asynchronous APIs such as `setTimeout()`, `Promise.then()`, and `addEventListener()`.
 For the full list, see the [Zone Module document](https://github.com/angular/angular/blob/main/packages/zone.js/MODULE.md).
-Therefore in those asynchronous APIs, you don't need to trigger change detection manually.
+Therefore in those asynchronous APIs, you do not need to trigger change detection manually.

 There are still some third party APIs that Zone does not handle.
 In those cases, the `NgZone` service provides a [`run()`](api/core/NgZone#run) method that allows you to execute a function inside the Angular zone.